-- Recognition of Prior Learning (RPL) is the process by which the University awards credit against learning achieved by an individual before entry to a programme of study. - Applicants may be admitted onto taught programmes of study based on credits achieved on another programme or at another institution or through work experience which has been accredited.
+- Recognition of Prior Learning(RPL) is the process by which the University awards credit against learning achieved by an individual before entry to a programme of study. - Applicants may be admitted onto taught programmes of study on the basis of credit achieved on another programme or at another institution or through work experience which has been accredited.
 Credit achieved in this way may, where relevant, contribute towards the achievement of the credit requirements of the programme concerned in accordance with procedures approved by the Academic Board or under delegated authority.
-Submission of an RPL application does not guarantee that exemption credit will be granted. - b) The use of pre-awarded credit towards an undergraduate award is subject to a maximum of two-thirds of the total credits required for the award, except in the case of degrees accredited by the NMC, BPS and HCPC (see RPL Policy).
+Submission of an RPL application does not guarantee that exemption credit will be granted. - b) The use of pre-awarded credit towards an undergraduate award is subject to a maximum of two-thirds of the total credits required for the award, except in the case of BSc (Hons) Adult Nursing (see RPL Policy).
 The use of pre-awarded credit towards a postgraduate award is subject to a maximum of one third of the total credits required for the award, Successful completion of the award depends on achievement of the remaining credits at the same level as, or at a more advanced academic level than, the pre-awarded credits.
-These credits must include the compulsory dissertation element stated in the programme requirements.

-The marks awarded in the assessment of pre-awarded credit do not count towards the final degree classification, which is therefore determined entirely upon marks taken from modules taken within this institution.

-- c) Exemption from part of a module is not permissible - d) It is not possible to request exemption from modules that the applicant has already begun to study. - e) Requests for a review of an RPL decision may only be made on the basis of additional evidence that was unavailable at the time of the application.
+These credits must include the compulsory dissertation element stated in the programme requirements. - c) The marks awarded in assessment of pre-awarded credit do not count towards the final degree classification, which is therefore determined entirely upon marks taken from modules taken within this institution.
+Only credit gained through study on the programme at UCB for which RPL credit has been granted will count towards the degree classification. - d) Exemption from part of a module is not permissible - e) It is not possible to request exemption from modules that the applicant has already begun to study. - f) Requests for a review of an RPL decision may only be made on the basis of additional evidence that was unavailable at the time of the application.